Golax/UberExporter-Mobile/README.md

 # UberExporter3000-Mobile

-UE3k-mobile is a particular "version" of [UE3k](https://github.com/Golax/UberExporter3000), it transfers files from a portable device like a smartphone or a tablet to your pc by USB cable.
+UE3k-mobile is a particular "version" of [UE3k](https://github.com/Golax/UberExporter3000), it is one of the few if not the only app that can programmable transfer content from a portable device like a smartphone or a tablet to your pc via USB cable.

 ### Premise!